 bioenergetic : bioenergetics (bios = life, energeia = efficacy) as a branch of biology, biophysics and biochemistry dealing with energy transformations in organisms.
 The term is in the Bioenergetic viticulture used.
 There are also not uncontroversial techniques such.
 B. Music in winemaking,

-integrated : In connection with a certain procedure, this means the integration of individual measures, for example Integrated pest management (KIP / IP).
+integrated : this means, in connection with a certain procedure, the integration of individual measures, for example Integrated pest management (KIP / IP).
 It is therefore a package of measures coordinated with regard to a specific purpose.

 Controlled : Compliance with the guidelines is regularly monitored by competent state-licensed and / or private institutions or associations.

-The clearest certification is as an organic operation by a licensed institution, because it clearly and unambiguously understand which guidelines are valid.
-For such businesses, this primarily defines the management of the vineyard, but also cellar technology and, in some cases, upstream and downstream production processes.
+The clearest certification is as an organic operation by a licensed institution, because it is clear and clear to understand which guidelines are valid.
+For such enterprises, this means above all the management of the vineyard, but also the cellar technology and, in some cases, upstream and downstream production processes.
 Related to this is the term sustainability emerged.
 This is understood as a process or way of life which claims the natural foundations of life only to the extent that they can regenerate themselves without exploiting nature.
 An essential element as an absolute prerequisite for a stable ecosystem is the preservation of biodiversity, which has become popular with the term biodiversity referred to as.
-This is done through appropriate measures in the plant protection against diseases and pests and in the fertilization Taken into account.
+This is done through appropriate measures in the plant protection against diseases and pests and at the fertilization Taken into account.

-An important criterion is limited use until renouncement of chemical synthetic pesticides ( pesticides ) and instead the use of Plant- or only certain authorized funds.
+An important criterion is restricted use until renouncement of chemical-synthetic pesticides ( pesticides ) and instead the use of Plant- or only certain authorized funds.
 In pest control, environmentally friendly processes such as disrupter With pheromones or beneficials used.
-For the soil care will be no herbicides and synthetically made instead nitrogen fertilizer, easily soluble phosphorus fertilizer and approved mineral fertilizers used.
+For the soil care will be no herbicides and synthetically made instead nitrogen fertilizer, slightly soluble phosphorus fertilizer and approved mineral fertilizers used.
 In the case of organic production forms, all synthetically produced plant protection products are generally prohibited.
 The green manure or greening is a fixed and essential part of soil care.

 Very often the measures are with particularly low, quality-increasing earnings connected (but only the normal wine laws apply and there are no stricter maximum yields).
 Also on certain cellar technical measures or medium is often omitted.
 The fermentation is by many producers as possible by vineyard's own, natural yeasts in the form of a so-called spontaneous fermentation performed, but this is also not an unconditional requirement.
 The use of sulfur dioxide is kept as low as possible.
 In addition, so-called PIWI varieties (fungi-resistant) preferred, because thereby the use polluting fungicides is at least limited.

-However, there are no general guidelines in all countries or the relevant organic associations, because a lot of experimentation is still going on.
+However, there are no general guidelines in all countries or the relevant organic associations, as there is still a lot of experimentation.
 It is not necessarily wines expected.
-But the fact that a wine produced under such conditions can be top quality is proved by the famous wineries Château de Beaucastel and Château Rayas (Rhône) and Château La Roche-aux-Moines (Loire) with the cult white wine Coulée-de-Serrant, In the US state California count the two wineries Fetzer and Mondavi to the pioneers.
+But the fact that a wine produced under such conditions can be top quality is proven by the famous wineries Château de Beaucastel and Château Rayas (Rhône) and Château La Roche-aux-Moines (Loire) with cult white wine Coulée-de-Serrant, In the US state California count the two wineries Fetzer and Mondavi to the pioneers.
 But also in Germany.
 Greece.
 Croatia.
 Austria.
 South-Tirol (Italy), Portugal.
 Spain, the Switzerland and also in other EU countries there are numerous organic farms with excellent wines.

-A biologically-ecological viticulture of a producer with no matter how strict, self-imposed guidelines does not necessarily mean one Biowein (Organic wine).
-Of course, just as rustic as a winemaking as the Orange Wine not (for which there is also no wine-law definition).
+However, a biologically-oriented viticulture of a producer with even strict, self-imposed guidelines does not necessarily mean one Biowein (Organic wine).
+Of course, just as rustic as a winemaking as the Orange wine not (for which there is also no wine-law definition).
 Prerequisites for the declaration as organic wine are the certification as an organic company, as well as observance of the production rules.
 After years of negotiations, there is an extended since 2012 EU Organic Regulation, It contains guidelines not only for vineyard management, but also for cellaring measures as well as limit values of certain substances for wines of this protected name.

-There are various biological-ecological forms of production that are very similar in principle but differ in detail in terms of philosophy and individual guidelines / measures.
+There are various biological-ecological forms of production, which are very similar in principle but differ in detail in terms of philosophy and individual guidelines / measures.
 In some sources Biodynamic Viticulture and Bioenergetic Viticulture are also considered as one system:

-All these forms of production include inter alia phytosanitary measures of a very similar nature, some of which have different characteristics, but the same aim with regard to the greatest possible environmental protection (the four keywords on crop protection contain detailed information in this order of construction):
+All these forms of production include inter alia phytosanitary measures of a very similar nature, some of which have different characteristics, but the same objective with regard to the greatest possible protection of the environment (the four keywords on phytosanitary contain detailed information in this constructive order):

-There are many associations and institutions around the world with biologically / ecologically orientated guidelines with similar objectives, but in part different methods:
+There are many associations and institutions worldwide with biologically / ecologically orientated guidelines with similar objectives, but in part different methods: